The Practical Witch

 About Dr Alice Tarbuck

-Dr Alice Tarbuck is the author of Grid (Sad Press, 2018), and an academic working at the University of Dundee and the Centre for Poetic Innovation.
+Dr Alice Tarbuck is the author of Grid (Sad Press, 2018), and A Spell in the Wild: A Year (and six centuries) of Magic (Two Roads, 2020), and an academic working at the University of Dundee and the Centre for Poetic Innovation.
 Her work on witchcraft has been featured in 404 Ink’s Nasty Women, The Dangerous Women Project, Edinburgh University’s Uncanny Bodies project and the Fiction and Feeling project.
-She has been invited to speak on witchcraft as feminist practice by Scottish PEN and is currently planning a longer work on witchcraft and contemporary practice.
+She has been invited to speak on witchcraft as a feminist practice by Scottish PEN and is currently planning a longer work on witchcraft and contemporary practice.
 Additionally, she has taught workshops for the National Library of Scotland, the Scottish Poetry Library and further afield.
 When she was born, a white wizard came to her house to bless her, and this, she suspects, is where the trouble started.

 About Dr Claire Askew